archphile/thepenguin/content/blog/2017-11-04-how-to-properly-set-up-your-sony-a6000-part-2.md

 +++

-Further to my [first post]({{< ref "2017-09-28-how-to-properly-set-up-your-sony-a6000.md" >}}) regarding the Sony A6000 configuration, below you will find some additional interesting youtube videos that will help you properly configure various focus settings.
+Further to my [first post]({{< ref "2017-09-28-how-to-properly-set-up-your-sony-a6000.md" >}}) regarding the **Sony A6000** configuration, below you will find some additional interesting Youtube videos that will help you to properly configure various focus settings.

 **Manual Focus**